chenxingqiang/secret-learn/doc/modules/classification_threshold.rst

 related to answering "what is the chance that it will rain tomorrow?" while the second point is related to answering "should I take an umbrella tomorrow?".

-When it comes to the jax-sklearn API, the first point is addressed by providing scores using :term:`predict_proba` or :term:`decision_function`.
+When it comes to the secret-learn API, the first point is addressed by providing scores using :term:`predict_proba` or :term:`decision_function`.
 The former returns conditional probability estimates :math:`P(y|X)` for each class, while the latter returns a decision score for each class.